talkohavy/guides/docs/programming/tests/jest.md

 1. You wanna test function A. Function A **accepts** callback function as one of its parameters.
 2. You wanna test function A. Function A **uses** another function B. Function A **imports** function B from a different file.
 3. You wanna test function A. Function A **uses** another function B. Functions A and B both live on the same file.
-4. You wanna test function A. Function A **uses** another function B. You need to mock the returned value.
+4. You wanna test function A. Function A **uses** another function B. You need to mock the returned value with different values at each time.

 ### Scenario 1: Mock callback fn as argument using `jest.fn()`